Koszul duality patterns in Floer theory: Ginzburg DG-algebra of and Legendrian cohomology DG-algebra of

 \begin{definition} The cohomology in total degree 0 of $\mathscr{G}_\Gamma$ is called the \emph{preprojective algebra} $\Pi_\Gamma := H^0(\mathscr{G}_\Gamma)$.
 It is the quotient of the path algebra $\mathbb{K}\mathrm{D}\Gamma$ by the ideal generated by

 where $\mathrm{D}\Gamma$ denotes the double of $\Gamma$ obtained by adding the opposite arrow $g^*$ for every $g \in \Gamma_1$. \end{definition}

-It turns out that the nature of the DG-algebra $\mathscr{G}_\Gamma$ depends on whether $\Gamma$ is of Dynkin type or not as manifested by the following theorem.
+It turns out that the nature of the DG-algebra $\mathscr{G}_\Gamma$ depends on whether $\Gamma$ is of Dynkin type or not as shown in the following theorem.
 It was first proven by Hermes \cite{hermes} under the assumption that $\mathbb{K}$ is algebraically closed and characteristic 0.
 In Cor.~(\ref{rehermes}), we give a proof of the first part of the theorem over an arbitrary field.

-\begin{theorem}(Hermes \cite{hermes}, and also Cor.~(\ref{rehermes})) \begin{enumerate} \item Suppose $\Gamma$ is non-Dynkin, then $H^*(\mathscr{G}_\Gamma) = \Pi_\Gamma$ is supported in degree 0 and is quasi-isomorphic to $\mathscr{G}_\Gamma$.
-In other words, $\mathscr{G}_\Gamma$ is formal. \item Suppose $\Gamma$ is Dynkin and $\mathbb{K}$ is characteristic 0 and algebraically closed, then as a $\mathrm{k}$-algebra, where the multiplication is twisted by the Nakayama automorphism $\nu$ on $\Pi_\Gamma$.
+\begin{theorem}(Hermes \cite{hermes}, and also Cor.~(\ref{rehermes})) \begin{enumerate} \item Suppose $\Gamma$ is non-Dynkin.
+Then $H^*(\mathscr{G}_\Gamma) = \Pi_\Gamma$ is supported in degree 0 and is quasi-isomorphic to $\mathscr{G}_\Gamma$.
+In other words, $\mathscr{G}_\Gamma$ is formal. \item Suppose $\Gamma$ is Dynkin and $\mathbb{K}$ is characteristic 0 and algebraically closed.
+Then as a $\mathrm{k}$-algebra, where the multiplication is twisted by the Nakayama automorphism $\nu$ on $\Pi_\Gamma$.
 Furthermore, $\mathscr{G}_\Gamma$ is not formal and there is an $A_\infty$-structure $(\mu^n)_{n \geq 2}$ on the twisted polynomial algebra $\Pi_\Gamma \rtimes_\nu \mathrm{k}[u]$ making it a minimal model of $\mathscr{G}_\Gamma$.
 Moreover, this $A_\infty$-structure is $u$-equivariant and $\mu^n = 0$ for $n \neq 2, 3.$ \end{enumerate} \end{theorem}

 The \emph{Nakayama automorphism} $\nu:\Pi_\Gamma \to \Pi_\Gamma$ in the above theorem refers to the automorphism defined by